nahid/apify-site/content/docs/api-testing/_index.md

 ---
 title: "API Testing"
 weight: 6
+description: "Learn how to define, execute, and manage automated tests for your APIs using Apify."
 ---

 Welcome to the API Testing section.
 Here you'll find everything you need to define, execute, and manage automated tests for your APIs using Apify.